soyuka/dpicker/docs/README.md

 bower install dpicker --save
 ```

-!> Package managers are only referencing `dpicker.js`!
+!> Package managers are only referencing `dpicker.core.js`!
+This is useful to build your own package!
+See below for pre-built packages.

 To keep `dpicker` small, every new feature is added through a module.
 You can either use those separatly, or use one of the pre-built package.

 We've built-in the following for an easy installation (suffix with `.min.js` for the minified version):

-- `dpicker.all` contains every module (~7.6kb)
+- `dpicker.all` contains every module (~7.7kb)
 - `dpicker.datetime` contains only core and time (~6.9kb)
-- `dpicker` contains only core (~5.6kb)
+- `dpicker` contains core with momentjs adapter (~5.6kb)
+- `dpicker.core` contains only core (~4.89kb)

 Modules alone (needs the core to be included first):